-The drone was tested at the Grand Forks proving ground in North Dakota and was considered successful.
+Test drone were carried out at the Grand Forks test site in North Dakota and were considered successful.
 During the tests, the Agile Condor system installed on the drone made it possible to identify targets without the participation of the operator, other details of the tests were not disclosed.
-Agile Condor itself is a computing system controlled by neural network algorithms, receiving data from the drone's radar, as well as infrared and optoelectronic cameras.
+Agile Condor itself is a computational system controlled by neural network algorithms that receives data from a drone radar, as well as infrared and optoelectronic cameras.
 The system is being developed by SRC Inc. commissioned by the US Air Force Research Laboratory.

 According to the developers, Agile Condor can detect, recognize, identify and prioritize targets with high accuracy.
 A face recognition system is used as one of the algorithms.